gentoo-haskell/gentoo-haskell/projects/blog/__-github-details.rst

 ------------------

 The overlay repository is the heart of the `Gentoo Linux Haskell Project`_.
+The most common packages are available in the portage tree, and thus available to all Gentoo Linux users without any additional configuration on their part.

+For all other packages we use the overlay.
+It can be packages that change rapidly, are tricky to build, etc.

-Main repo, ~4000 commits from many users.
-There was two tools to consider:
+It's our main repo, ~4000 commits from many users.
+There was two tools to
+consider:

 - `darcs-fastconvert`_ written in haskell
 - `darcs-to-git`_ written in ruby